-Finally, provide conclusions and suggestions
+Finally, provide a conclusions and suggestions.

 This section will introduce your analysis of the findings, followed by analysis and recommendations.
 Measurable actions should accompany any goals you add.
 Each aim, method, or option proposed should explain how it will affect the organisation.

-Include a bibliography as well as appendices
+Include a bibliography as well as appendices.

 Include a list of all of the source materials you used to create the report.
 Periodicals, online articles, and books are examples of these.
 Sort the sources alphabetically.
 You should also include all corroborating evidence.
 Questions, maps, notes, overviews, charts, tables, illustrations, and other materials may include.
 Label each note, map, as well as other document with a letter so you can clearly reference them in the report.

 Once you've finished writing your report, proofread it to ensure it's free of spelling and grammatical errors, which will increase the credibility of your report.
 Furthermore, when writing, be clear and concise.
 Slang and complex words should avoid.
 It is acceptable to use industry-specific jargon and technical terms, but avoid overusing them.
 Check that the writing flows from one section to the next, especially if the report had more than one author.

 1. Clarity: A formal report focuses on the most important aspects of any given project.
 Such clearly defined sections and parts make it easier for the reader to understand what is being said.
 A formal report contains no jargon or extraneous writing elements that could misinform the reader and improves clarity.